 There is no limit on the number of query segments.
 The right number of segments depends on your site’s topics and audiences.
 Too few segments and you won’t be able to see patterns.
 Too many segments and the data will be too granular.

-Google Webmaster Tools seems to have a lag in reporting.
-How does Keylime Tools handle this?
+Google Search Console seems to have a lag in reporting.
+How does Keylime Toolbox handle this?

-Keylime Tools imports the most recent data available from Google Webmaster Tools each night.
-What you see in Keylime Tools is the latest data available from Google Webmaster Tools (which is typically about two days behind).
+Keylime Toolbox imports the most recent data available from Google Search Console each night.
+What you see in Keylime Toolbox is the latest data available from Google Search Console (which is typically about two days behind).

 How are query segments created?

-How does Keylime Tools access our server logs?
+How does Keylime Toolbox access our server logs?

-We provide instructions for uploading log files to a private Amazon Web Services bucket, which Keylime Tools then reads from.
-We recommend setting up a script that uploads log files daily or weekly.
+We provide instructions for uploading log files to a private Amazon Web Services S3 bucket, which Keylime Toolbox then reads from.
+We recommend setting up a script that uploads log files daily.

 Do we have to upload all server logs or will a sample from one server be sufficient?

 We recommend providing full log files if possible.
-This enables us to do things such as provide diagnostics for indexing issues.
-For instance, if we find that some URLs are not indexed, we can determine if they’ve ever been crawled.
-And we can provide data such as how long it takes for a site to be completely re-crawled.
-And if the site is load balancing, having logs from all servers helps us find misconfiguration issues with a single server that may not be evident.
-However, if we have only sampled logs, Keylime Tools can still provide substantial information, such as canonicalization issues, server errors, problems with redirects (302s instead of 301s for instance).
+This enables more comprehensive diagnostics.
+For instance, if some URLs are not indexed, we can determine if they’ve ever been crawled and we can provide data such as how long it takes for a site to be completely re-crawled.
+If the site is load balancing, having logs from all servers helps us find misconfiguration issues with a single server that may not be evident.
+However, if we have only sampled logs, Keylime Toolbox can still provide substantial information, such as canonicalization issues, server errors, problems with redirects (302s instead of 301s for instance).